a1300/z-schema-possible-bug/README.md

 # z-schema-possible-bug

 ### Array bug?
-Format-validation for custom registered format only validates the first item in an array.
+Custom registered format only validates the first item in an array.

 ### Environment
 Node-Version `v8.0.0`